y1myam/Personal-Project-HarmonAI/README.md

   4. Ensure that all systems within your device are updated, which includes Xcode(if on macOS), Xcode Simulator(if on macOS), and any system setting updates.

 Note: All these systems and programs are updatable/downloadable within the device itself or are mentioned throughout the [Flutter](https://docs.flutter.dev/get-started/install) guide.

+# Contact
+## Let me know if you have any inquiries.
+I would love to chat and help out!😁
+Name: Christian Yim
+Email: christianjayyim@berkeley.edu